Joyce Munro, M.A.

 Advanced writing courses: essay, memoir, journalism, fiction and playwriting

 Eastern is a place with a fierce philosophy of empowerment in the context of everyday spirituality.
 I enjoyed being part of that place, for how being there fit with my belief in the “Word that was with God” from the beginning and was God.
 Who we are and where we’ve come from, to some extent, can define where we’re going.
 To be able to tell that story is to gain clarity and coherence.
 And often to save at least one life, because as Ishmael Beah says in The Radiance of Tomorrow: “Every story is a birth.”
 That was my passion at Eastern—to help students find and believe their voices.
 My research interests revolve around personal narrative—the stories we tell—their uses as definition, medicine, and transcendence.
 I have enjoyed helping students develop a mother tongue, whatever their own long-term interests, and to develop their personal ethics of work and honesty.

 “Ego, craving distinction, belongs to the narrowness of now; but self, looking for union, belongs to the past and future,” writes William Least Heat Moon in Blue Highways.
 The relationship of time, place, and memory is my current preoccupation.
 I am preparing a collection of essays that explore this relationship in a place that no longer has a name (except in memory).

 - "Mad at You," Postpartum Progress, online, 2015.

 - "The Color Red, or What to Do with Memory," Timbrel, online and print, 2014.

-“What's God Got to Do with It?
-Teaching Personal Narrative at a Faith-based Institution" in Spirituality in Higher Education: Autoethnographies.
-Heewon Chang and Drick Boyd, eds.
-Left Coast Press, 2011.
+- "What's God Got to Do with It: Teaching Personal Narrative at a Faith-based Institution" in Spirituality in Higher Education, Heewon Chang and Darrell Boyd, Eds., Walnut Creek, CA: Left Coast Press., 2011.